Last updated: February 2, 2026

 How to read its signals:

-TRIX is a powerful momentum indicator that displays the percentage rate of change of a triple exponentially smoothed moving average.
-Its main advantage is that it filters out insignificant price movement, making it an excellent tool for identifying the main trend.
+TRIX is a momentum indicator that displays the percent rate of change of a triple exponentially smoothed moving average.

 TRIX (Triple Exponential Average)